How to Expedite the Processing of I-131 Travel Document?

 How to request expedited processing?

 In almost all cases, a speedy request for expedited processing can be made by calling the USCIS or through Ask Emma at USCIS’s website.
 The phone number for the USCIS Contact Center is (800) 375-5283.
 When calling, please say “infopass appointment”, and then you will be connected to a live representative.
 The TTY telephone line for those who are deaf, hard of hearing, or have a speech disability is (800) 767-1833.

 No matter where the caller lives in the United States, calls to request expedited processing are placed to the same USCIS Contact Center.
-Then the USCIS staff will create and forward a service request to the office with proper jurisdiction over a particular immigration case.
+Then the USCIS staff will create and forward a service request to the service center with proper jurisdiction over a particular immigration case.

 Once the appropriate service center receives the request to expedite an I-131 travel document application, a USCIS adjudicator may ask the applicant for additional supporting documentation.
 It is important to be aware; however, that even if the expedited processing is approved, based on the telephone request to the USCIS Contact Center, and the subsequent consideration by a service center adjudicator, this does not mean that any underlying application will automatically be approved.